 On board a lifesaving hospital train bringing Ukraine’s wounded soldiers to safety

 Exclusive by Christiane Amanpour, Madalena Araújo and Ivana Kottasová, CNN.
 Video by Alex Platt and Mark Baron.
-Stills by Ivana Kottasová
+Photos by Ivana Kottasová

 Ukraine (CNN) — Olga is running around the intensive care unit, constantly checking her patients’ oxygen levels, adjusting their medication and noting their vitals.
 She’s working fast, but even at her busiest, the nurse anesthetist doesn’t hesitate to pause to adjust a pillow or blanket, and make sure the injured soldiers in her care are as comfortable as possible amid the constant rocking and rumbling.